-News Corp Australia, a division of the Company, REA Group, in which the Company owns a 61.6% interest, HarperCollins, a division of the Company, and/or their respective subsidiaries purchase advertising on an arms-length, ordinary course basis from Nova Entertainment Group ("Nova"), of which Mr. L.K.
+News Corp Australia, a division of the Company, REA Group, in which the Company owns a 61.6% interest, HarperCollins, a division of the Company, new Foxtel, a now-consolidated subsidiary of the Company in which the Company owns a 65% interest, and/or their respective subsidiaries purchase advertising on an arms-length, ordinary course basis from Nova Entertainment Group ("Nova"), of which Mr. L.K.
 Murdoch, Co-Chairman of the Company, serves as Executive Chairman and in which he holds an indirect 100% interest.
-In fiscal 2017, the aggregate value of such transactions was approximately \$850,000, representing less than 5% of recipient's revenues.
+In fiscal 2018, the aggregate value of such transactions was approximately \$960,000, representing less than 5% of recipient's revenues.
 In addition, Nova purchases advertising on an arms-length, ordinary course basis from News Corp Australia.
-In fiscal 2017, the aggregate value of such transactions was approximately \$650,000, representing less than 5% of recipient's revenues.
-Pursuant to existing arrangements, News Corp Australia is expected to purchase approximately \$150,000 in advertising and receive approximately \$500,000 in advertising revenue from Nova in fiscal 2018.
+In fiscal 2018, the aggregate value of such transactions was approximately \$700,000, representing less than 5% of recipient's revenues.
+Pursuant to existing arrangements, News Corp Australia is expected to purchase approximately \$60,000 in advertising from Nova in fiscal 2019.